TypeStrong/typedoc/site/options/organization.md

 }
 ```

 Array option which allows overriding the order categories display in.
+A string
-A string of `*` indicates where categories that are not in the list should appear.
+of `*` indicates where categories that are not in the list should appear.

 Categories whose order is not specified will be sorted alphabetically.
-If `*` is not specified and unknown categories are found, they will be listed at the end by default.
+If `*` is
+not specified and unknown categories are found, they will be listed at the end
+by default.

+A category called `none` (case-insensitive) is reserved and treated specially by
+the default theme to be displayed without a category before other categories.

 ## groupOrder